What Gives Bugs Bunny His Lasting Power?

-Seventy five years ago, a gangly, gray rabbit hopped out of a hole in the ground, knocked on a bald man’s head and asked “What’s Up, Doc?” to the tune of the crunch of a large carrot.
+In 1940, a gangly, gray rabbit hopped out of a hole in the ground, knocked on a bald man’s head and asked “What’s Up, Doc?” to the tune of the crunch of a large carrot.

-Though the rabbit had appeared in previous short films, this fateful scene in the 1940 Warner Brothers animated short “A Wild Hare,” introduced the version of the rabbit that would become the cultural icon of Bugs Bunny.
-(Earlier shorts referred to “Happy Rabbit,” and while “A Wild Hare” didn’t use the name Bugs Bunny, it was the first where the character had a specific personality, appearance, and catchphrase.)
+Though the rabbit had appeared in previous short films, this fateful scene in the Warner Brothers animated short “A Wild Hare,” introduced the version of the rabbit that would become the cultural icon of Bugs Bunny.
+(Earlier shorts referred to “Happy Rabbit,” and while “A Wild Hare” didn’t use the name Bugs Bunny, it was the first where the character had a specific personality, appearance and catchphrase.)
 In the short film, Bugs takes great pleasure in eluding the "wabbit" hunting Elmer Fudd.

 The “Looney Tunes” and “Merrie Melodies” films came out of the Warner Brothers animation studios, where a team of artists, directors and voice actors collaborated on the classic cartoons.
 Unlike Disney’s Mickey Mouse and Donald Duck, who came with their own set of physical characteristics but lacked any hint of personality, Bugs was defined by his wiseacre attitude and witty banter.
-According to Linda Jones Clough, the business parter and daughter of famed animator Chuck Jones, Bugs rocketed to fame because he was “character driven, rather than gag driven,” Jones Clough said.
-And while every director put his own spin on Bugs Bunny, but they all agreed on one thing: Bugs was never to be mean-spirited.
+According to Linda Jones Clough, the business parter and daughter of famed animator Chuck Jones, Bugs rocketed to fame because he was “character driven, rather than gag driven,” Jones Clough says.
+And while every director put his own spin on Bugs Bunny, they all agreed on one thing: Bugs was never to be mean-spirited.

 That quality was critical to his fame.
 “It was very important that he be provoked,” said Chuck Jones in a 1998 interview, “because otherwise he’d be a bully and we didn’t want that.
 We wanted him to be a nice person.”